 Response to Billing Dispute Notice

-- Under the ICASA Code of Conduct Regulations Maru Telecoms is required to acknowledge receipt of your complaint within 3 Business Days.
+- Under the ICASA Code of Conduct Regulations Maru Africa is required to acknowledge receipt of your complaint within 3 Business Days.

-- Maru Telecoms shall provide a response to the Billing Dispute Notice within 14 Business Days, which response shall take one of the following forms:
+- Maru Africa shall provide a response to the Billing Dispute Notice within 14 Business Days, which response shall take one of the following forms:

 - 1 A rejection of the Billing Dispute Notice on the basis that:

-- 2 The Billing Dispute Notice was not received by Maru Telecoms within 60 days from the date of the relevant invoice;
+- 2 The Billing Dispute Notice was not received by Maru Africa within 60 days from the date of the relevant invoice;

 - 3 The Billing Dispute Notice does not contain all of the information set out in clause 11 of this Billing Dispute Procedure or was not submitted in accordance with section 10.